Rate-My-Bistro/server/README.md

 You got an awesome idea to improve the project?
 You hate your Bistro as much as I do and want to speed up development?

 --> The best way to support me in this project starts with a direct contact.
-Just send me an email and we will figure out a way on how to split up work :)
+Just email me, and we will figure out a way on how to split up work :)

 --> ansgar.sa@gmail.com